 Templating V2

-Templating allows to insert content from an action or trigger output in another action fields.
-For example:
+Templating allows you to insert content from an action or trigger output into another action field, for example:

 {{ step0:Body.supplierId }}

-Templating V2 extends this concept to allow advanced transformation of data using the Liquid templating engine, removing the need for external services.
+Templating V2 extends this concept to allow advanced transformation of data using Liquid templating and removing the need for external services.

 Breaking changes